-Three narrow lanes will be kept open in each direction for the duration of the works.
+During the day three narrow lanes will be kept open in each direction for the duration of the works.
 A 50 mph speed restriction is in place to protect roadworks and road users.
 Lane closures and carriageway closures will be carried out overnight.

 The hard shoulder and in some sections the right hand traffic lane are closed with the use of cones and temporary steel barriers which give protection to the workforce from errant vehicles.

 A free vehicle recovery service will be provided within the road works.
 In the event of a breakdown the stranded vehicle can be identified quickly and the free vehicle recovery service dispatched to take motorists and their vehicle to a safe location.
 CCTV cameras will be monitored by a dedicated team in a control room, who will promptly identify incidents and notify vehicle recovery teams to assist stranded motorists.

 Will there be diversions?